sled-group/InfEdit/README.md

 ### Add words

-Back to the second step, in this time we **add “red” as the prefix of “cat”**, (as step 3), and (Step 4) set the guidance scale of Target prompt to 2, local blend as “cat”, both of cross and self replace steps as 0.9.
+Back to the second step, in this time we **add “red” as the prefix of “cat”**, (as step 3), and (Step 4) set the guidance scale of Target prompt to 2, target blend as “cat”, both of cross and self replace steps as 0.9.
 (Step 5) After hitting the run button, you can get the result as below. **We will talk about those settings in the following parts.**

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%204.png)

 ### Delete words

 This time we reuse the previous output as our input, and **remove the word “red”** from the previous prompt.
-In this time, we set the guidance scale of Target prompt to 2, local blend as “cat”, both of cross and self replace steps as 0.9.
+In this time, we set the guidance scale of Target prompt to 2, target blend as “cat”, both of cross and self replace steps as 0.9.
 After hitting the run button, you can get the result as below. **We will talk about those settings in the following parts.**

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%205.png)